michibo/sprpwr/README.md

 The sprpwr power series library can be used to expand multivariate power series.

-It was written to study some new features of C++ and to implement lazy evaluation in C++.
+It was written to study some new features and to implement lazy evaluation in C++11.
 It makes heavy use of templates, virtual functions and the move construct.
-It also uses an interesting part of the C++ language: some objects `destroy themselves' in a member function.
+It also uses an interesting part of C++: some objects `destroy themselves' in a member function.
 This is used to implement an actor like behaviour of the generators which can replace themselves with other generators.

-This library is more a study on the C++ language, but it can also be used as a tool to do calculations.
+This library is mainly a study of the C++11 language, but it can also be used as a tool to do calculations.

 How to use it:
 --------------